The benefits of quitting smoking

-Smoking takes the lives of 45,000 Canadians each year.
-To put that in perspective, that's more deaths than drug abuse, suicide, murder, HIV, and motor vehicle accidents combined.
+Smoking takes the lives of more than 37,000 Canadians each year.
+To put that in perspective, that's more deaths than suicide, murder, HIV, and motor vehicle accidents combined.
 So the simple answer to "Why is it beneficial to quit smoking?" is it can save, or at least prolong, your life.

 In addition, smoking contributes to a multitude of health problems.
 By quitting, many of them can be avoided.
 Here's a list of the serious health conditions that smoking is closely linked with.

 - heart attack and stroke

 - several forms of cancer, including mouth, throat, stomach, bladder, cervical, and kidney cancer

 Once a smoker quits, improvements in their overall health take shape very quickly.

 For instance, within 20 minutes of quitting, your heart rate and blood pressure return to levels near those before your last cigarette.